digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Interfaces
 ~~~~~~~~~~

-Interfaces cannot be upgraded.
+Interfaces definitions cannot be upgraded.
 We strongly discourage
 uploading a package that contains both interface and template
 definitions, as these templates cannot benefit from smart contract upgrades
 in the future.
 Instead, we recommend declaring interfaces in a